What is Yield?

 The Yield to Maturity (YTM) of the bond is 24.781%

-However, it is important to note that these bonds have a downside as well.
-Low credit rating bonds have a greater level of credit and liquidity risk.
-Credit risk is when the bond issuer defaults on interest payments.
-At the same time, liquidity risk is when the fund manager is unable to exit their position on the bond quickly.
+However, it is essential to note that these bonds also have a downside.
+Low-credit-rating bonds have a greater level of credit and liquidity risk.
+Credit risk occurs when the bond issuer defaults on interest payments.
+At the same time, liquidity risk occurs when the fund manager is unable to exit their position on the bond quickly.Therefore, one should consider one’s risk profile when investing in debt funds.
+High-risk investors can consider investing in debt funds with higher YTM to generate greater returns, while low-risk investors can opt for funds with lower YTM that invest primarily in bonds with high credit ratings.

 Expected 1 Year Return = YTM + (Interest Rate Change x Modified Duration ) – Expense Ratio

 Let’s understand the calculation with an example.
-A debt fund has its modified duration as five years, YTM 9%, and an expense ratio of 1.25%.
+A debt fund has a modified duration as five years, YTM 9%, and an expense ratio of 1.25%.
 The anticipated interest rate change is 0.5% (decrease), and the expected one year return is 10.25%.

 Expected 1 Year Return = 9 + (5*(0.5)) – 1.25 = 10.25%.